IamTheHttp/planet-escape/readme.md

 ##Current
 [ ] Add player progress - https://iamhttp.myjetbrains.com/youtrack/issue/PE-91

-### Added flows
+### Added user journeys
-[V] New user in the game -> Show add user -> submit -> move to main menu [V] Selected user -> go to change user from the main menu -> delete selected user -> user goes back to menu, he should see the create user dialog
+[VT] New user in the game -> Show add user -> submit -> move to main menu [V] Selected user -> go to change user from the main menu -> delete selected user -> user goes back to menu, he should see the create user dialog
-[V] Selected user -> go to change user from the main menu -> delete other user -> list should refresh [V] Create user dialog -> User enters less than 3 characters, he should see a prompt to put in more chars [V] Any user -> Go to create new user -> tries to create a user that already exists -> sees that he needs to put in more characters
+[V] Selected user -> go to change user from the main menu -> delete other user -> list should refresh [VT] Selected user -> go to player list -> sees the right user selected [VT] Create user dialog -> User enters less than 3 characters, he should see a prompt to put in more chars [VT] Any user -> Go to create new user -> tries to create a user that already exists -> sees that he needs to put in more characters
 [ ] Selected user goes to the campaign, he should see the levels with indication if he finished them or not [ ] Selected user goes to the campaign, He should be able to pick the next level in line [ ] Selected user goes to the campaign, he cannot pick a campaign level that he's not eligible for